 UGC for footwear brands: fit, comfort and the sizing question

-Buying shoes online asks a lot.
-Will they fit: length, width, that specific shape of foot?
-Will they actually be comfortable, or just look it?
-A studio shot answers neither.
-The shopper is left guessing on the two things that decide whether the shoe is kept or returned.
+Buying shoes online asks a lot of a shopper.
+Will they fit, in length, in width, on this particular shape of foot?
+Will they actually be comfortable, or only look it?
+A studio shot answers neither, which leaves the shopper guessing on the two things that decide whether the shoe is kept or shipped back.

 Fit and comfort, the two doubts